This homemade peanut butter cups recipe is super easy and delivers sweet peanut butter dough cups with a hard chocolate topping.

 - Butter (or margarine)

 - Semi-sweet chocolate chips

-Place butter, peanut butter, and brown sugar in a large microwave safe bowl and microwave this for 1-2 minutes, or until everything is melted.
+Place butter, peanut butter, and brown sugar in a large microwave-safe bowl,

 You can do this on the stovetop if you prefer.

 Stir it until smooth and creamy, preferably with a little piggy spoon.

 Add in your vanilla and stir that well.

 Add in powdered sugar and stir that up really well, too.

 At first, it will seem like it is going to be too dry but keep stirring and it will come together into a dough.